-145: Building A Nonprofit In The Slums Of Uganda – Jennings Wright
+145: Creating a Nonprofit in Uganda’s Slums – Jennings Wright

 Today’s guest on the Expat Money Show is Jennings Wright the Founder & Executive Director of 10Eighteen.org, a nonprofit organization that works with teen moms in the Namuwongo slums in Uganda with a halfway house and a vocational school; a WASH campaign in remote Rwakobo village inside Lake Mburo National Park; and food for children in 3 schools.